Delaware suspect in Whitmer plot was pardoned last year

 In addition to Croft’s criminal convictions, authorities in Delaware twice sought to have him declared a habitual offender for motor vehicle offenses, first in 1995 and again in 2004.

-He was also the subject of a criminal judgment was filed in July 2005 but not satisfied until 2018.
+He was also the subject of a criminal judgment filed in July 2005 but not satisfied until 2018.
 It’s unclear what offense that involved.

 According to the Delaware Department of Correction, Croft was last under DOC supervision in January 2005, when a period of probation ended.